zakkak/turnin/README.md

 ## History

-The program was first written in 1993 and then updated to fix some bugs or security flaws.
+The program was first written in 1993 and then updated to fix some bugs and security flaws.
 The original repository can be found [here](https://github.com/ucsb-cs/turnin).
 It has been created for SunOS 5 but then with updates it was able to run in modern operating systems like debian as well.
 On September 1st, 2014, Foivos S. Zakkak